-Meet Coach Love
+Coach Dave Love

 Basketball has been a lifelong passion for Dave Love.
-The Calgary native began his career in the sport at the age of 10 when picked up a ball for the first time.
-This has led to a three decade odyssey.
+The Calgary native began his career in the sport at the age of 10 when he picked up a ball for the first time.
+This led to a three decade odyssey.

 In the early years, the Love of the Game program was localized out of Southern Alberta.
-With tangible results for many players the word of Dave’s unique ability to relate with the players while teaching them the program quickly spread.
+With tangible results for many players, the word of Dave’s unique ability to relate with the players while teaching them the program quickly spread.
 Suddenly, the Love of the Game clinics began popping up throughout Western Canada.

 Dave’s reputation and the success of the program preceded him.
 A flood of opportunities were created due to the success of the Love of the Game.
 Dave was offered the position of Shooting Coach with a university Men’s Basketball Team for the 2005 season.
-Dave has held the position for nine seasons, and this has allowed him to work with such players as Boris Bakovic (Canadian Junior National Team member, all-time leading scorer in Canadian Interuniversity Sport (CIS) history) and Matt Letkeman (Canadian Junior National Team member).
+Dave held the position for nine seasons, and this allowed him to work with such players as Boris Bakovic (Canadian Junior National Team member, all-time leading scorer in Canadian Interuniversity Sport (CIS) history) and Matt Letkeman (Canadian Junior National Team member).

 Continued hard work and success eventually led to recognition from the best league in the world.
 The National Basketball Association’s Phoenix Suns hired Dave as a Shooting Consultant for the 2009-10 season.
 Dave worked exclusively with Louis Amundson, and the impact was immediately recognizable.
 Louis’s free throw percentage improved by 11% over the previous season, and he also achieved career highs in field goal and free throw percentage.